Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-22 - Ensure that the SAP production workloads are protected by a cross-region DR solution.
+### SAP-22 - Ensure that the SAP production workloads are protected by a cross-region DR solution

 **Category: Disaster Recovery**